vasilakisfil/Introspected-REST/README.md

 > induces visible, scalable, available through layered system, cacheable, and shared caches
 > induces evolvable via extensible communication

-> Interaction is stateless between requests, standard methods and media types are used to
+> Interaction is stateless between requests, standard methods and Media Types are used to
 > indicate semantics and exchange information, and responses explicitly indicate cacheability.
 >
 > --- Roy Fielding
 >

-This would mean that the data of the response should follow the media type that the client requested and unrestands.
+This would mean that the data of the response should follow the Media Type that the client requested and unrestands.
-Given that the client negotiated for that media type, it should be able to parse and understand any part of the response.
+Given that the client negotiated for that Media Type, it should be able to parse and understand any part of the response.

-If you modify the response that breaks the semantics of the media type that was agreed upon, the client would need an out-of-band information because the response wouldn't be self descriptive.
+If you modify the response that breaks the semantics of the Media Type that was agreed upon, the client would need an out-of-band information because the response wouldn't be self descriptive.

 ### 4.5.
 Hypertext as the engine of application state (HATEOAS)